-After finishing the dissertation fieldwork in northern Japan (2011-2012), Shingo was named a doctoral fellow (2012-2013) for the yearlong Mellon Sawyer Seminar titled “Food Choice, Freedom, and Politics” at Indiana University.
-Building upon the food studies seminar and his own fieldwork experience, he designed and taught a course “Fish & Ships: An Anthropology of Seafood” for undergraduate students in the landlocked Indiana in fall 2013.
-Shingo then successfully defended and submitted his dissertation to Indiana University in March 2014.
-The title of his dissertation is “Fishers, Scientists, and Techno-Herring: An Actor-Network Theory Analysis of Seafood and Marine Stock Enhancement in Hokkaido, Japan.”
+After finishing my dissertation fieldwork in northern Japan (2011-2012), I was named a doctoral fellow (2012-2013) for the year-long Mellon Sawyer Seminar titled “Food Choice, Freedom, and Politics” at Indiana University.
+Building upon the food studies seminar and my own fieldwork experience, I designed and taught a course “Fish & Ships: An Anthropology of Seafood” for undergraduate students in the landlocked Indiana in fall 2013.
+I defended and submitted my dissertation to Indiana University in March 2014, titled “Fishers, Scientists, and Techno-Herring: An Actor-Network Theory Analysis of Seafood and Marine Stock Enhancement in Hokkaido, Japan.”

-Shingo then moved to Kyoto, Japan, in April 2014, to work as a project researcher at the Research Institute for Humanity and Nature (RIHN).
-He is working on the 3-year project “Long-term Sustainability through Place-based, Small-scale Economies: Approaches from Historical Ecology.”
-This project aims to integrate multi-disciplinary approaches and knowledge to examine links among the scale of community, the rise and fall of food diversity, socio-ecological resilience and vulnerability, and long-term sustainability in the North Pacific.
-Shingo continues conducting ethnographic research in coastal fishing communities, to document and understand a process and variable of community-based adaptive strategies (and whether or not they’re working) to oceanic environmental changes and to neoliberal political-economic policies.
-For more information about his project at RIHN, click here, or contact him at email@example.com.
+In April 2014, I moved to Kyoto, Japan to work as a project researcher at the Research Institute for Humanity and Nature (RIHN) on the 3-year project “Long-term Sustainability through Place-based, Small-scale Economies: Approaches from Historical Ecology.”
+This project aimed to integrate multi-disciplinary approaches and knowledge to examine links among the scale of community, the rise and fall of food diversity, socio-ecological resilience and vulnerability, and long-term sustainability in the North Pacific.
+I carried out ethnographic research in coastal fishing communities, to document and understand a process and variable of community-based adaptive strategies (and whether or not they’re working) to oceanic environmental changes and to neoliberal political-economic policies.
+For more information about on project at RIHN, click here, or contact me directly at firstname.lastname@example.org.

-Shingo starts his new position as a lecturer of cultural anthropology and food studies at the Osaka Shoin Women’s University, a small liberal arts college in Osaka, Japan.
+In March 2015, I assumed a new position as a lecturer of cultural anthropology and food studies at the Osaka Shoin Women’s University, a small liberal arts college in Osaka, Japan.